viamrobotics/docs/docs/get-started/_index.md

 {{< board-carousel >}}
 <br>

+Viam also supports microcontrollers with the [micro-RDK](/installation/#install-micro-rdk).

 ## Next steps

 In the next few pages we will guide you through the platform.
-You don't need to buy or own any hardware to complete these quickstarts.
+You don't need to buy or own any hardware to follow along.

 Continue to the [Drive a rover](/get-started/drive-rover/) quickstart: